“Especially” appears quite a lot in texts, and a comma sometimes appears before it, but other times doesn’t.

 Why is this so?
 Are there rules that guide the pre-comma placement?

-If you’ve reached this site because of these queries sitting apprehensively at the back of your head, here’s why.
+If you’ve reached this site because of these queries sitting apprehensively at the back of your head, you certainly came to the right place.

 Adverbs whose job is to draw emphasis toward a word, phrase, or clause are called “focusing adverbs”.